dgKrajnik/dgkbank/readme.md

 **1.To build the network's nodes**

-OPEN:     Open a terminal in the project root directory.
+- Open a terminal in the project root directory.

-RUN COMMAND:      Run
+- Run
 ```
 gradlew deployNodes
 ```